Apedemak

+Origins

+Because inlays of lions were originally used for highly-esteemed individuals in burials, it is possible that these early Kerman lion figures evolved to become Apedemak.
+However, it is unknown whether the Kermans venerated them as gods with dedicated temples, such as those in later Napatan and Meroitic periods, or if they were symbols of legend, oral tradition or folklore.

 Apedemak primarily appears during the Meroitic Period.
-It is unknown if worship of Apedemak as a lion god existed before.
-Some scholars have pointed that the worship of a lion god may be strongly rooted with Egyptian traditions dating before the New Kingdom.
+It is likely that precursors of Apedemak existed and that the deity has an origin in the mythology of Kerma culture, where lions had a significant presence in art and amulet designs.
+Depicted in anthropomorphic fashion, Apedemak seems to have been venerated in an animistic tradition, rather than the polytheistic style of other Nilotic (Egyptian) cultures.

 Nevertheless, at least by the 3rd century BCE, Apedemak appears to have become an important deity to the peoples living in Upper Nubia.
-Numerous temples to Apedemak are concentrated in the Butana region, south of the capital city of Meroe.
+Numerous temples to Apedemak are concentrated in the Butana region, south of the capital city of Meroë.
 The absence of cult places to him in areas further north points to his southern origin.

 Characteristics

 Apedemak is chiefly understood as a war god.
 By extension, he is also considered a god of conquest and military prowess.
 In reliefs found in both the Lion Temple at Musawwarat es-Sufra and the Sanctuary at Naqa, Apedemak wears leather armor or a cuirass and carries a bow and arrow in his hand, weapons that were associated with the Nubians throughout their history.
 Other representations show Apedemak killing an enemy, or holding a chain of an enemy captured in battle.
+At the Temple at Naqa, he is also depicted as a flying hawk with the winged sun-disc, suggesting that he has solar aspects and may have been also seen, in part, as a sun god.
 Since Apedemak mostly appears on reliefs in similar fashions, he is mostly associated with his role as a god of war.

 Additionally, Apedemak is also considered to be a creator and fertility god.
 One hymn at the Lion-Temple at Musawwarat es-Sufra addresses him as "[the god] who provides nourishment for all manking in his name of 'one awakening unharmed'...lord of life'."
 Another example of Apedemak in this role is in a relief at the Sanctuary at Naqa.
 Here Apedemak is depicted holding cereals, a symbol of fertility.
 Though evidence for Apedemak appearing in this role is not as clear or conspicuous, it is significant that some evidence appears at these two important temples.

 As the Meroitic god of empire, Apedemak is involved in the process of electing and legitimizing new leaders.
 Multiple reliefs depict kings and queens in the process of royal investiture, election, and coronation.
 In these scenes, Apedemak is one deity who invests the new royal by touching their elbow.

+Apedemak has also been associated with being a warrior, courage, kingship and royalty, and with his consort Amesemi, a lunar deity.